KomMonitor/processes-api/README.md

   --data client_id=kommonitor-web-client
 ```

-Using this token the endpoints provided by the OGC API Processes can be queried.
+By using this token the endpoints provided by the OGC API Processes can be queried.
 Refer to the [OGC API - Processes Specification](https://ogcapi.ogc.org/processes/) for a list of available Endpoints and Operations.
-Note that not all Workflows are currently supported.
+Note, that not all workflows are currently supported.

 ### Example Requests